Welcome to the Discourse Processing Lab!

 Current projects involve:

-- The Gender Gap Tracker, which monitors the proportion of women and men quoted in news stories in mainstream Canadian media (in English), with a French version in development.
+• The Gender Gap Tracker, which monitors the proportion of women and men quoted in news stories in mainstream Canadian media (in English), which also has a French version, Radar de parité (developed in our lab) and a Spanish version, GeMeCo (developed jointly with the University of Jaén in Spain).

 More details in our research section.
 Recently released data includes the SFU Opinion and Comments Corpus (SOCC), the Constructive Comments Corpus (C3), and MisInfoText, a dataset for detecting fake news and misinformation.